 So, you want to live in the land of gelato, art, and ‘La Dolce Vita’?
-Italy hasn’t become one of the most popular study abroad destinations by accident – the allure of sipping cappuccinos, relishing in ancient architecture, and possibility of wooing attractive locals all seem to be irresistible to international students - and that's only scratching the surface!
+Italy hasn’t become one of the most popular study abroad destinations by accident.
+The allure of sipping cappuccinos, relishing in ancient architecture, and the possibility of wooing attractive locals all seem to be irresistible to international students - and that's only scratching the surface!

 As with anything, too much of a good thing can be a bad thing: in this case, Italy has countless amazing cities, all ripe with opportunity for every type of student.
 Italy’s different regions and cities have their own flair, culture, and even food.
 The cities most oft chosen are Rome, the political capital and Florence, the art capital.

 Rome and Florence are both special cities worth visiting on your study abroad trip, but you will ultimately need to pick one to live and study.
 Though it can be difficult to choose without having visited either, we recommend considering the following factors when coming to your decision:

 Population, Climate, and Location